 Note that the RAM chip I’m using has two chip selects, one is active low, the other active high.
 I’ve connected Y1 to the active low chip select, and connected the second RAM chip select on the RAM chip to +5V, to pull it high.

 In order to make this board work, I needed to write three pieces of software.
 These are available, along with all the schematics in Fritzing format on my Github account.
+Note that this is a snapshot from 20th May 2020; later versions of the hardware require a UART to perform the serial communications and are not compatible with this board.

 On the STM32